-Fast forward to 2007 where, in a cruel twist of fate, I discovered that the new man in my life had four of the bastards In his BEDROOM!
+Fast forward to 2007 where in a cruel twist of fate I discovered that the new man in my life had FOUR of the bastards In his BEDROOM!

+I had a choice.
+I could either put as much distance between him and his crawlies as possible or I could try to conquer this phobia once and for all.
 Again, I tried but despite my best efforts, the anxieties crept in and the paranoia of one of them escaping and suffocating me in my sleep terrified me.
 Obviously I wasn’t the spider’s biggest fan but it was a sad day when I saw that one had joined the choir invisible.
-There was no chance of me putting my hand in and fishing it out but I did feel a twang of sadness that this little creature had died.
+There was no chance of me putting my hand in and fishing it out but I did feel a twang of sadness that this little creature’s demise.

 We lost another after we moved house.
 The shock of being carted about may have proved too much for it or maybe it was a male who had simply come to the end of his life as they have a significantly shorter life span compared to females.
-My bet was the years of trauma on having to see OH’s arse peeking out from under the duvet had finally seen it off.
+My bet was the years of trauma on having to see OH’s arse peeking out from under the duvet had finally seen it off?

+By the time we had The Boy we were down to two spiders (in tanks) still in the bedroom.
+I piled books onto the lids to thwart any attempts at escape and slept with one eye open.
+All was well.
+As well as it can be in a room with fucking arachnids, that is.
 Except that OH didn’t quite close the lid properly one night and I woke up to the sight of a couple of tarantula legs doing the can-can through the smallest of gaps.
 I was rendered motionless with fear.
 My WORST nightmare was coming true…

-It was ESCAPING!!! (one more ! for emphasis)
+It was ESCAPING!!!

 OH got the bollocking of his life when he got back home..

-I named the spider, ‘Cooler King’ after Steve McQueen’s character in the Great Escape because, as escapes go, it’s up there with the best.
+I named the spider, ‘Cooler King’ after Steve McQueen’s character in the Great Escape because, as escapes go, it’s up there with the very best.

 Having faced my worst nightmare (sort of) I’m not as scared of them as I was but I’d probably still die if one dropped onto my face.
-Not to mention the dreams I occasionally have of spiders escaping from tanks…

-Hopefully, this post wont give YOU nightmares!
+Hopefully, this post wont give YOU nightmares?